 The academy believes that every individual should be prepared for the opportunities, responsibilities and experiences of adult life, and that this preparation should be an important and distinctive element of the curriculum.

-There is a comprehensive careers programme throughout the academy, beginning in Year 7.
-Work experience is undertaken by Years 10 and 12 during Term 5 and support is given to our students in their post-16 applications.
+There is a comprehensive careers programme throughout the academy, beginning in Year 7 and going through to Year 13.
+Work experience is undertaken by Years 10 and 12 and support is given to our students in their post-16 applications.
 Students follow a Careers Education & Guidance course as part of the PSHE curriculum.
 All students in Year 11 have access to our independent Careers Adviser for a guidance meeting and will receive a personalised action plan.
 All other year groups can make a self-referral if they wish to speak to the adviser.
 Lunchtime drop-in sessions are also available.

 Work Related Learning and Preparation for the World of Work

 Throughout their time at Greensward, students are given an understanding of industry in its wider sense, learning how companies are structured and function.
 They are given the opportunity to experience a wide range of occupations via personal contacts with industry representatives; visits to various work places; Industry Day, work experience in Years 10 and 12 and the Insight into Leadership event in Year 12.

 Greensward Academy has established a number of strong links with a number of companies, both local and national and these include the British Transport Police, Essex Fire & Rescue, Anglian Water, Southend University Hospital, IPECO, The British Army and South Essex College.

 Careers information published on the website is regularly updated with annual reviews by the end of the Autumn half term.
 The academy regularly measures and assesses the impact of Careers through:

 surveys, questionnaires and feedback from a range of stakeholders